 In a study conducted using eye tracking for a famous retail chain, it was concluded that big, graphic signage attracts most of the consumer’s attention.
 In a way, it also affects their purchase decisions to some extent.
-One of the most obvious reasons being that bigger fonts are easily visible even from a large distance, giving shoppers a better opportunity of exploring the store.
+One of the most obvious reasons being that bigger fonts are easily visible.
+Even from a large distance they giving shoppers a better opportunity of exploring the store.

 The study was aimed to understand consumer’s behavior while they explore the store.
 With the data showed that even when “there were standard ceiling-hung way-finding signs, as would be expected, the graphic signs were seen by 84 percent of customers while the ceiling hanging signs were noticed by only 54 percent.”

 In another study conducted for a drug store, it was found that display signs above shopper’s heads act as a missed opportunity.
 Out of all the displays in the store, only a small group placed right on the shelf, in-line with the consumer’s gaze, stood out.
 The study concluded that the signs were placed on the shelves in the direct line of sight of the customers to attract their attention.
 This ultimately helped the shoppers easily understand the aisle organization i.e, which products were placed where on the shelf.